taiyipan/drlevn/README.md

 ### Reproduce this section

-Simply clone the repo cd into the right directory and run agent using the below commands.
-Step-by-Step instructions given below
+Simply clone the repo, cd into the right directory, and run agent using the below commands.
+Step-by-Step instructions given below.

 1. Clone the repository using
    ```sh